 The city’s porcelain heritage is thought to date back as far as the sixth century BC.
 By the time of the Ming dynasty, when ginger jars were rising in popularity, this porcelain hub was producing wares for the government and the imperial household, as well as exporting to Europe on a scale never seen before.
 It is even thought that the English word ‘china’ comes from Western attempts to pronounce Jingdezhen’s earlier name, Changnan.

-This jar is a fine example of the luscious green hue that blossomed in the 1600s.
+Famille verte – This jar is a fine example of the luscious green hue that blossomed in the 1600s.
 Pair sold in 2018 for £22,500, Bonhams.
+Literally translating to ‘green family’ the term refers to ceramics which were predominantly green in colour.

-The opaque pink hues seen on this famille rose jar flourished in the 1700s.
+Famille rose – The opaque pink hues seen on this famille rose jar flourished in the 1700s.
 Pair sold in 2018 for $10,625 at Christie’s.
+Similar to the above, famille rose refers to ceramics which are predominantly pink in colour.

-Intensely black with a hint of green, this 19th-century jar is a prime example of the palette. £POA, Kevin Page.
+Famille noire – Intensely black with a hint of green, this 19th-century jar is a prime example of the predominantly dark colour palette.
+These striking jars are from Kevin Page.

 - There are a few signs that suggest a ginger jar is of good quality: ‘It should be porcelain, complete and have painting of good quality,’ says Kevin.
 ‘If you are not worried about restoration or damage, you may be able to get a very old jar for a great price.’